-With over 10 years of solid sales and excellent customer reviews making it one of the most sorts after oils in the trade.
+With over ten years of good sales and excellent customer reviews, makes Osmo Top Oil one of the most sorts after oils in the trade.
 If you have not yet heard or even used this oil then we advise you to give it a go!

-Food safe once the Osomo oil has been air-dried
+- Food safe once the Osomo oil has air-dried

+“Its been six months now and we have not to need to add any more coats!
 Osmo Top Oil is a must, we use it daily because we run a kitchen fitting business.
 We have used many cheaper brands but they never cover the same.
 To get that wow factor and happy customers our first option is Osmo Top Oil!
-The Kitchen specialists.
+Kitchen specialists.”

 Osmo Top Oil Application!